 But there is more to love about the Tochta Divini RV Mattress.
 Thanks to its reinforced foam edges, you have the impression of a wider sleeping area.
 If your RV is a queen, but you are used to a king-size mattress at home, the reinforced edges will go a long way in giving you the impression of a wider mattress.

 You will also find that the comfort layer (the one closest to your body) is made of cooling foam, to prevent sweating on hot nights.

 Lastly, you get to choose the thickness of your mattress.
 The Tochta Divini is available as an 8-inch or 10-inch mattress.

 By using the custom mattress builder, you get to design the mattress that perfectly fits your RV or van space, and get an instant quote before placing your order.

 Available in virtually any size (and dual firmness) you wish for

 Shipping – FREE shipping

 Warranty – 10 years

 Best Cooling Mattress For RVs

-The Brooklyn Bedding Aurora Hybrid is on several of our Non-Biased Best Mattress lists, and we couldn’t be happier to see it offered as an RV mattress.
+The Brooklyn Bedding Aurora Luxe (formerly Aurora Hybrid) is on several of our Non-Biased Best Mattress lists, and we couldn’t be happier to see it offered as an RV mattress.